 How do you know if you need a fundraising consultant?
 What services can a consultant offer?

-You’ve probably asked these questions when you first learned about fundraising consultants.
-In this article we’ll go over some of the ways a fundraising consultant can help your nonprofit, but first, you need to know what a fundraising consultant is.
+In this article, we’ll go over some of the ways a fundraising consultant can help your nonprofit, but first, let’s define what a fundraising consultant is and what role they’ll play in your fundraising.

-A consultant is a nonprofit professional that has the knowledge, skill, and experience to help you reach your fundraising goals.
+A consultant is a nonprofit professional with the knowledge, skill, and experience to help you reach your fundraising goals.
 Consultants can work with your nonprofit to come up with strategies that cater to your needs.

 Additionally, they offer you services to help fill in the gaps when it comes to running a specific campaign.